agusfl/holbertonschool-higher_level_programming/0x08-python-more_classes/README.md

 * What is a class method
 * What is a static method
 * How to dynamically create arbitrary new attributes for existing instances of a class
-* How to bind attributes to object and classes
+* How to bine attributes to object and classes
 * What is and what does contain __dict__ of a class and of an instance of a class
 * How does Python find the attributes of an object or class
 * How to use the getattr function